Alex-At-Home/elasticsearch-sheets/README.md

 * Visit [script.google.com](https://script.google.com) - there should now be a project `Elastic-sheets-project`
    * (Taken from the directory name, see below)
 * Click on the `Open Container` project to open a spreadsheet with the script attached (requires clicking through a bunch of permissions/disclaimers first time)
-* _To create multiple spreadsheets, rename the `elastic-sheets-project` multiple times, delete the `.clasp.json` inside the dir, and repeat the `clasp create <projectname>` and `sh build-elastic-sheets-project.sh` steps_
+* _To create multiple spreadsheets, rename the `elastic-sheets-project` multiple times, delete the `.clasp.json` inside the dir, and repeat the `clasp create <projectname>` and `sh build-elastic-sheets-project.sh` steps.
+Or just create copies of an existing spreadsheet._

+## Testing

+To run the unit/integration tests:
+* Front-end: navigate to `file://<path>/elasticsearch-sheets/test/frontend/testFramework.html`
+  in any browser
+* Server-side: from any spreadsheet with the scripts directly attached (as described above), launch the script editor, open `TestService.gs` and execute `testRunner`.
+  The results will appear in a sheet called `__ES_SHEETS_TEST__`